emoracle/usage_reports_to_adw/step_by_step_daily_report.md

 smtp_sasl_password_maps = hash:/etc/postfix/sasl_passwd
 smtp_sasl_security_options =

-# Update the Postfix main.cf file.
-# If the following line is present, either remove the line or turn it off:
+# Update the Postfix main.cf file - If the following line is present, either remove the line or turn it off:
 smtpd_use_tls = yes

-# Update relayhost to include your SMTP connection endpoint and port. take it from item #4
+# Update relayhost to include your SMTP connection endpoint and port. take it from item #3
 relayhost = smtp.us-ashburn-1.oraclecloud.com:587
 ```